Ninja (Young Thug song): Controversy

 The song caused a public outcry over its use of "nigger".
-While some interpreted it as challenging a racial norm without intentions of shock value, most considered it offensive and/or ridiculous.
+While some interpreted the use of “nigger” as challenging a racial norm without intentions of shock value, most considered the use of “nigger” offensive and/or ridiculous.
 Hot 97 radio host Ebro Darden was among those who criticized the song, tweeting "With the 'er' .... ya'll letting the yts sing that part?"
 Much of the backlash was directed at non-Black fans who found it "edgy" or funny online.

-The day after the song was released, Young Thug discussed it on a livestream with online streamer Adin Ross.
+The day after the song was released, Young Thug discussed the song’s use of “nigger” on a livestream with online streamer Adin Ross.
 He offered a simple explanation, saying "I was thinking just, like, you know...
 I don't know, man.
 Just, all of my opps are niggers."
 Ross noted that he himself was not allowed to say that word, to which Thug replied "You can't say that, you supposed to say 'ninja'.
 You're not supposed to say anything, really.
 As a white guy, you shouldn't say anything.
 You know, you should leave that to the Black people.
 You and the rest of the white community."
 When Ross asked where he would first perform the song, Thug revealed that he intends to perform it at the ComplexCon.
-Later in the stream, he expanded on his plans to address the audience before the performance about reciprocating his respect for them, allow only Black people to say "nigger", and warn that he would leave if any white fan said it.
+Later in the stream, he expanded on his plans to address the audience before the performance about reciprocating his respect for them, allow only Black people to say "nigger", and warn that he would leave if any white fan said “nigger”.